 Answer (1 Point): ANSWER_HERE

-In a new data frame called CHOL1a
+In a new data frame called CHOL1a based on

-, rename the variables After4weeks
+CHOL1, rename the variables After4weeks and

-to nonsynctactic variable names 4
+After8weeks to nonsynctactic variable names 4

-, respectively.
-Use names(CHOL1a)
+and 8, respectively.
+Use names(CHOL1a) to

 display this modification.